-What does kayaking have to do with survival, you may ask?
-Well, history teaches us that, the kayak we use for adventure and recreational purposes today, was invented in the distant past and used as as a means of survival - hence our use of the term "survival kayaking".
+What does kayaking have to do with survival?
+Well, let's start with a bit of history.
+The kayak we use for adventure and recreational purposes today, was invented in the distant past for a good reason.
+It was used as as a means of survival - hence our use of the term "survival kayaking".

 The Inuits (Eskimos) of the northern arctic regions have been using kayaks to hunt fish, seals, walrus and other land animals for thousands of years.
 The kayaks were very effective in terms of approaching the hunted prey with extreme stealth.
-The Inuits survival depended on the mentioned food sources and they relied heavily on their kayaks for successful hunts.
+The Inuits survival depended on the mentioned food sources.
+So, they relied heavily on their kayaks for successful hunts.

 A Revolutionary Collapsible Kayak